starfederation/datastar/sdk/README.md

 ### Naming Rationale

 **Why "Patch" instead of "Merge":**
 The prefix "Patch" was chosen to better reflect the non-idempotent nature of these operations.
 Unlike PUT requests that replace entire resources, PATCH requests apply partial modifications.
-This aligns with our SDK's behavior where operations modify specific parts of the DOM or signal state rather than replacing them entirely.
+This aligns with our SDKs behavior where operations modify specific parts of the DOM or signal state rather than replacing them entirely.

 **Why "Elements" instead of "Fragments":**
 We use "Elements" because it accurately describes what the SDK handles - complete HTML elements, not arbitrary DOM nodes like text nodes or document fragments.
 This naming matches the actual intent and constraints of the system, making the API clearer and more predictable for developers.